Affiliate links on Android Authority may earn us a commission. Learn more.

 - No microSD card expansion

-The 128GB of storage was also a nice surprise.
+The 128GB of storage was also a pleasant surprise.
 Considering the more expensive Pixel 4 starts at 64GB of storage, it’s striking that Google would give the Pixel 4a more.
 It’s nice to see, especially since I like to store my entire music library locally alongside a variety of videos.

-In benchmarks, the Pixel 4a didn’t perform particularly well, but that’s to be expected.
+In benchmarks, the Pixel 4a didn’t perform exceptionally well, but that’s to be expected.
 For example, the Pixel 4a scored significantly lower than the OnePlus Nord, but this performance difference is due to the lesser chip in the Pixel 4a.
 In casual use, I didn’t notice a difference.

 Battery life on the Pixel 4a was good in daily use, though not incredible.
 I got an average of 6.5 hours of screen-on time most days, resulting in over a full day of use.
 This was nice to see, considering the Pixel 4 series had some of the worst battery life we’ve seen in a long time.
 The lower-powered Snapdragon 730G played a role here, alongside the larger 3,140mAh battery.
 If you really want exemplary battery life on a Pixel, check out the Pixel 4a 5G.

 Camera: Classic Pixel